ms1963/SudokuSolverAndGenerator/README.md

 The data structure _data[] contains DIM x DIM = 81 cells of (x,y,z)-
 tuples. _data[] is a unidirectional array respectively list.
-The make this structure appear as a two-dimensional array mapping functionality is provided.
+The make this structure appear as a two-dimensional array, mapping functionality is provided.
 The user sees _data as a two-dimensional array with indices going from 1 to 9 (if DIM is 9).